SINTEF/pds_hb/README.md

 # Front-end for PDS data handbook

 This repository includes the complete front-end for the PDS data handbook application.
-It includes all components and pages
+It includes all components and pages used in the application, in addition to the app.tsx file which combines the pages with routing.
+This README will act as a guide for how to install the front-end and how to run both the application and the tests.

 ## Installation